google/tracing-framework/README.md

 [![Build Status](https://travis-ci.org/google/tracing-framework.png)](https://travis-ci.org/google/tracing-framework)

-The Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and invegistation of complex web applications.
+The Web Tracing Framework is a set of libraries, tools, and visualizers for the tracing and investigation of complex web applications.
 You spend a small amount of time instrumenting your code and it helps you discover performance problems, track regressions, and build buttery-smooth 60fps web apps.